Free Webinar: How to Launch Your Directing Career Without the Struggle

-To learn more about our upcoming course and what it really takes to have a film directing career, fill out the form below.
-You’ll find a form to register for a 50 minute webinar, followed by live Q&A. It will be the most valuable hour you’ve ever spent, if you’re serious about directing movies.
+To learn more about our new course and what it really takes to have a film directing career, fill out the form below.
+You’ll get instant access to our 50 minute webinar, which reveals secrets about the film industry most aspiring filmmakers will never know.
+It will be the most valuable hour you’ve ever spent, if you’re serious about directing movies.

 Then, check out this quote:

 ‘The “majority of students majoring in film and television will not be having careers in those professions”